 - Historical items may be of interest to a local history museum which accepts donations.

 - Tag your items so that others will know the significance of them after you are gone.
+The Family Curator (Denise May Levenick) provides PDF and editable DOC worksheet forms and suggestions for recording your heirloom histories.

 - Make a photo-book recording the items and their significance.
 Seeds to Tree blogger Jacqueline Krieps Schattner provides the example of the book she created for her children with the title Why Did We Save This?
 A document version with more description can be kept with your will or other documents.